Alzheimer’s Disease Homework: Understanding the Complex Brain Disorder

 The NIA-AA Diagnostic Criteria

 The current standard diagnostic framework is the NIA-AA criteria (National Institute on Aging — Alzheimer’s Association), updated most recently in 2024.
-These criteria introduced a biological/biomarker-based definition of Alzheimer’s disease that can be applied during life, not just postmortem.
-The framework uses an A/T/N classification system: A = Amyloid biomarkers, T = Tau biomarkers, N = Neurodegeneration/neuronal injury markers.
+These criteria introduced a biological/biomarker-based definition using an A/T/N classification system: A = Amyloid biomarkers, T = Tau biomarkers, N = Neurodegeneration/neuronal injury markers.
 A positive amyloid biomarker (A+) is required for a biological diagnosis of Alzheimer’s disease, regardless of whether cognitive symptoms are present.
+This represents a paradigm shift — Alzheimer’s is now conceptualized as a biological entity with a long preclinical phase (sometimes 15–20 years before symptoms appear).

 Cognitive Assessment Tools

 - Mini-Mental State Examination (MMSE): A 30-point test assessing orientation, registration, attention, recall, language, and visuospatial ability.
 Scores of 24–30 are considered normal; 20–23 suggests mild impairment; 10–19 moderate; <10 severe.
-The MMSE was developed by Marshal Folstein and colleagues in 1975 and remains one of the most widely used screening tools globally.

 Neuroimaging in Alzheimer’s Diagnosis